Facebook

 Choosing the right walking route through the forest is an essential part of preparing for a mindfulness walk.
 It’s important to find a path that is suitable for your level of fitness and experience, as well as one that will provide a calm and peaceful atmosphere.
 Look for trails with natural features such as streams or waterfalls to really enhance that mindfulness experience.
 Consider the time of day when planning your walk to avoid crowds or noisy areas.
 Additionally, try to find a route that allows you to unplug from technology and immerse yourself in the beauty of nature, providing an opportunity to recharge and connect with yourself.

-On my route, Scadbury has a circular track of approximately 2 miles, part forrest, slide by the moated manor, through some more wood until at the far end the swoop back to the start runs by grazing horses.
+On my route, Scadbury has a circular track of approximately 2 miles, part Forrest, slide by the moated manor, through some more wood until at the far end the swoop back to the start runs by grazing horses.

 Step 3 Becoming Mindful In The Moment On Your Walk